NGIOproject/PMTutorial/README.md

-# SC21 Practical Persistent Memory Programming: PMDK and DAOS
+# SC22 Emerging Storage Interfaces: DAOS and PMDK
-This repository contains the slides and exercises for the SC21 tutorial on Practical Persistent Memory Programming: PMDK and DAOS.
+This repository contains the slides and exercises for the SC22 tutorial on Emerging Storage Interfaces: DAOS and PMDK.

 This contains material contributed from a number of authors and organsations, including: